poppy-project/odroid-poppysetup/README.md

  2. Download and run poppy_setup.sh
     ```bash
-      odroid@odroid:~$ curl -L https://raw.githubusercontent.com/poppy-project/poppy_install/master/poppy_setup.sh | sudo bash
+      odroid@odroid:~$ curl -L https://raw.githubusercontent.com/poppy-project/odroid-poppysetup/master/poppy_setup.sh | sudo bash
     ```
     Do not forget to set the root password "odroid"

  3. You should lost your ssh connection because of the board reboot.
 This reboot is needed to proceed to the finalisation of the partition resizing.
-Now your board should installing all the poppy environement.
+Now your board should installing all the poppy environment.
 Please do not unpower the board or shut-it down.
- You can see the instalation process by reconnecting you to your board with your new poppy acount:
+ You can see the installation process by reconnecting you to your board with your new poppy account:
 ```bash
   $ ssh poppy@poppy.local
   poppy@poppy.local password: "poppy"